Introduction

 8. BacktopJS

 BackstopJS is a testing tool that can be seamlessly integrated with CI/CD pipelines for catching visual regressions.
-Like others mentioned above, BackstopJS compares webpage screenshots with a standard test suite to flag any modifications exceeding a minimum threshold.
+Like other tools mentioned above, BackstopJS compares webpage screenshots with a standard test suite to flag any modifications exceeding a minimum threshold.

 A popular visual testing tool, BackstopJS has formed the basis of similar tools like Aye Spy.